-Duluth is supported by robust transportation arteries which contribute to major investments in modern medical facilities, technology parks, manufacturing, and distribution.
-There is wide availability of international goods and services unique in the southeastern United States.
+Duluth is supported by robust transportation arteries which contribute to the location of major investments in modern medical facilities, technology parks, manufacturing, and distribution.
+There is a wide availability of international goods and services unique in the southeastern United States.

-The proximity of Northside Hospital Duluth and the Medical Triangle District to large land tracts will directly impact future land use regarding new development and redevelopment.
+The proximity of Gwinnett Medical and the Medical Triangle District to large land tracts will directly impact future land use regarding new development and redevelopment.
 These trends are evident in adaptive reuse of existing retail outlets to medical uses within the corridor.

 The River Green technology park is adapting to advances in communication and work force trends by replacing outdated building interiors with amenities which attract young and motivated employees.
-Development ready properties within the park are also responding to the trend in online fulfillment by building state of the art distribution facilities.
+Development ready properties within the park are also responding to the trend in just in time online fulfillment by building state of the art distribution facilities.